furiex-ffxi/JobTracker/README.md

 - Click to select and assign jobs; right‑click to clear cells
 - Draggable handle to move the UI; font size control
 - Rename round headers and player rows, and share a summary to party chat
+- Player labels show the first three characters in the UI while preserving full names for chat sharing
 - Settings persist across sessions (position, font, names, assignments)

 ## Installation